Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Veggies – bell peppers, carrots, and onion.
 Make sure to use fresh and not frozen veggies.

 - Gluten-free breadcrumbs – any gluten-free breadcrumb will work.
-I used seasoned panko for extra flavor.
+I used seasoned gluten-free panko for extra flavor.

 - Chicken stock – low-sodium stock to keep the meatloaf super moist and delicious.